pconrad-webapps/pconrad-webapps.github.io/_topics/mongodb_mlab_databases.md

 # Setting up a new deployment (database)

 To set up a new deployment (which is what MongoDB calls a database), start from the main page.
-Click on the button that says "New Deployment", as shown here:
+In the section with the heading "Mongo DB Deployments" click on the button that says "Create New", as shown here:

 ![mlab-create-deployment-click-create-new.png](mlab-create-deployment-click-create-new.png)